 Leg 3 – a race from Torshavn to Reykjavik in Iceland.
 Starts on 6th July.
 This is approximately 50onm and will take three to four days leaving plenty of time to have a good knees up upon arrival and then explore for a few days.

 The boat is a brand new steel Bruce Roberts 55.
 She is very comfy.
-She has a high latitude specified ketch rig with hydraulic headsails and a hydraulic mainsheet.
+She has a high latitude specified ketch rig with hydraulic headsails and an electric mainsheet winch.
 She has been built with exactly these sort of waters in mind and to provide an exclusive and luxurious experience.

 She has heating, hot water, a water maker and an internal and external steering position.

 Displacing 37 tonnes she is a solid boat.
 She is ‘coded’ to category zero meaning her structure, the safety equipment on board and the experience and qualifications of the skipper and mate meet the UK’s Maritime and Coastguard Agency international standards to sail anywhere in the world.

 There are two helming positions, one in the cockpit and one in the coach house.
 She has a fully batterned main and mizzen.

 The yacht is laid out with 3 luxury double cabins, 2 single bunks (often left empty) and 3 heads/showers.